F1sh-2/Learning-Journal/README.md

 so found a soultion by asking for some help fixed the problem im working on the wright up for the tutorial for the drag and drop system i had changed my mind from my main idea which was a Tower Defense game which the idea being that you place turrets around being inspired by bt6

+# 10/12/2024
+i have started to lose ideas or general so planning to create some fun things for the tutorials so might add some fun things being able to images of things people might like as a logo for a characters im working on the prototype for testing of the actual game going forward.